Reckless Driving Accidents

 In some limited cases, punitive damages may be awarded not as compensation for the injured party, but rather to “punish” the wrongdoer and help deter them (and others) from similar behaviors in the future.
 Although punitive damages are rare in most personal injury cases, they may be more attainable in a reckless driving accident case, because it is easier to show that the defendant acted willfully and consciously with wantonness or malicious intent.
 In Alabama, punitive damages are capped at the greater of three times compensatory damages or $1.5 million (in cases wherein the plaintiff suffered physical injury).

 In Alabama, it is very important to prove that the other driver was 100% at fault for the accident.
-Under the state’s contributory negligence legal doctrine, if you are found to be even 1% at fault, you may be barred from recovering damages.
+In Alabama, if you are found to be even 1% at fault, you may be barred from recovering damages.

 When we get involved, we go to work immediately to thoroughly investigate the case, review all records (including a possible police citation and arrest for reckless driving), interview witnesses, review photos and surveillance video (if available), and retain any other evidence that will show that the other driver was driving recklessly.
 With so much at stake, it is absolutely essential to get in touch with this and soon as possible after the accident, so we can work to protect and preserve your right to full compensation.